jobergner/backent-cli/README.md

 ```

 ## State Structure and Updates:
-Updates are assembled in a tree-like structure, containing only entities that have updated or who's children have updates.
+Updates are assembled in a tree-like structure, containing only entities that have updated or who's children have updated.
 In the action section we have learned how to create a new entity of the `house` type.
 Creating an entity automatically creates all it's children with default values, even if they are not modified.
 It is just what you'd expect from Go.
 So the tree update of just the `engine.CreateHouse()` call alone woud look like this:
 ```
 {
     "house": {